-While applying for education abroad, a candidate deals with several applications and exams that makes him/her eligible for universities abroad.
+While applying for education abroad, a candidate deals with several applications and exams that make him/her eligible for universities abroad.
 A backlog certificate is one such document that is part of the application procedure.
 This document is to be provided when you have existing backlogs while applying to the university.
 Even though universities usually prefer selecting candidates who have cleared all their backlogs, some universities make this exception.
 The reason for this exception will depend on the discretion of the university.
 Before we dive into the crux of the matter, let’s start by understanding what a backlog is.

 What is a backlog?